SergeCaron/MoveRecoveryPartition/README.md

 You have the option to display (and log) (hopefully) all actions of this script.

 You have the option to extend the existing / to specify the size of the new Recovery partition.
+Note: There is no implicit size reduction of the Recovery partition.
+To reduce the size of the recovery partition, simple disable the Recovery Environment before invoking the script.

 # Usage: